KristoR/data_engineering_2024/Practice/04_Iceberg/README.md

 `localhost:9001`
 (alternatives: client `mc`, python package `minio`)

+Note: first create a bucket, e.g., `practice-bucket` with default options.

-We can now query it from duckdb.
+We can now query this JSON file from duckdb.

 Exec into the container
 `docker exec -it duckdb bash`